EarldridgeJazzedPineda/drecklypkg.github.io/install-on-netbsd/index.markdown

 		<div class="col-md-10 col-md-offset-1">
 			<p class="lead">
-				Packages are built on the latest stable version of NetBSD/amd64 (currently 10.0) from pkgsrc trunk and updated every few days.
+				Packages are built on the latest stable version of NetBSD/amd64 (currently 10.0) from dreckly trunk and updated every few days.
                 Note some important differences to other NetBSD package
                 repositories:
 			</p>